 Rau: It made me under-perform.

-Bisek: And now that you have been in this position you understand even more truly, truly what it takes to be an Olympic champion.
+Bisek: And now that you have been in this position you understand even more truly, truly, what it takes to be an Olympic Champion.
 To totally block all of that out and just push it to the side.
 It’s just another tournament.
-The Olympic weight carries so much on so many people.
+The weight of the Olympics puts so much on so many people.
 I’m not trying to speak for anybody, but you see so many guys and you see a few US wrestlers where it was like, boom, Olympic champion.

 Bisek: Or even myself.

 Rau: That is what I was not ready for.
 This year was the toughest year I’ve had as a person.
 Not as a wrestler, as a person.
-People were super-excited for the year I had but you know what, it was such a struggle.
-And it is, it seems like something that isn’t real.
+People were super-excited for the year I had.
+But you know what?
+It was such a struggle.
+And it does, it seems like something that isn’t real.
 It’s not real.

 Rau: It’s not real and it’s the Olympics, and all of the sudden people care, everyone is watching, everyone wants you to get there.
 You’ve got support where there never was support.